alexxucui/CarND-MPC-Project/README.md

 N is number of timesteps and dt is the time gap between each state.
 Choose to largre N*dt might cause bad fitting and result bad model.
 I choose N*dt=1s here.
 To compensate the latency, choose dt > latency is also helpful.
 The choice of dt is also determined by the speed you choose.
 For fast speed you might want to qucik adjustment to control the vehicle.
-By trial and error, I determined the value N and dt to be 10 and 0.1 and works well
+By trial and error, I determined the value N and dt to be 10 and 0.1 and works well.

 ## Latency